 In his best-known book from 2002 "Anleitung zum Konservativsein" ("Instructions on how to be a Conservative"), Gauland bemoaned what he considered the diminished roles of concepts such as "Heimat" (homeland) and "deutsche Leitkultur" (German dominant culture) in political discourse.
 Railing against the "fun society," he also demanded a "deceleration" of technological progress.

 But it would take another decade before Gauland jumped ship from Chancellor Angela Merkel's CDU and joined the AfD.

 Together with the publicist and journalist Konrad Adam and economist Bernd Lucke, Gauland founded the euroskeptic "Wahlalternative 2013" ("Election Alternative 2013"), which quickly became the AfD.

 By February 2014, Gauland was elected regional chairman of AfD Brandenburg and led the party into the state parliament with 12.2 percent of the vote just seven months later.
-Now he has his sights set on surpassing the 5-percent threshold for the AfD, which is required to enter the German parliament in Berlin.
+The AfD emerged as the largest opposition party in the central German parliament, the Bundestag, following the general election in 2017.

 Alexander Gauland's description of the Nazi era as "chicken shit" - a brief stain in Germany's otherwise grand history - was seen as an intentional belitteling of the Holocaust, and drew immediate strong condemnation from all quarters.